 Thinking: the Ego and the Me

 The second variation of thinking ignites the ego-constructed “me”.
 This causes our true self to become lost and misguided.
-The ego then misconstrues the thought patterns into concepts that entail a winding, twisting tale of misconception.
+Therefore the ego then misconstrues the thought patterns into concepts that entail a winding, twisting tale of misconception.
 The ego makes a story for the “me”.
 It repeats saved memories of events long gone, and anxieties of what tomorrow might bring.
 This is where the “me” blossoms into existence.
 The “me” is strengthened and gains more substance due to the ego’s tricks.

 Thank you, best wishes